Adrien-Sli/Factojulia.jl/README.md

 # Load a dataset
 df = CSV.read("PATH TO YOUR DATA.csv", DataFrame)
+# or if you wish to quickly check correct installation, uncomment the line below and remove the previous one
+# df = CSV.read("test/test_data.csv", DataFrame)

 # Perform PCA
 result = PCA_(df; scale=true, ncp=5, graph=true)